You can remove hosts from your SDDC as long as the number of hosts in your SDDC cluster remains above the minimum required by vSAN storage policies.

 If you are removing hosts from a multiple availability zone cluster, you must remove them in multiples of two.Note:

 All vSAN storage policies have requirements for a minimum number of hosts.
 If you attempt to reduce the number of hosts below this minimum, the operation fails.
-See vSAN Policies in Managing the VMware Cloud on AWS Data Center.
+See vSAN Policies.

 - Select the I understand that this action cannot be undone check box.